Facebook Pro Series 1: Meet the advanced features

 Facebook Instant Articles

-As it stands right now, when users click on an article a business has posted to Facebook, they will be taken to that company’s website where the article then loads up.
-Cue soul destroying wait times.
+As it stands right now, when users click on an article a business has posted to Facebook, they will be taken to that company’s website where the article then loads up - which can cause soul destroying wait times.
 Because Instant Articles loads right from Facebook’s server, it is up to ten times faster than loading through the smartphone’s browser.
 Because of these faster load times, articles can be consumed and then shared at a much faster rate, spreading your message further and in a shorter period of time.
 By using Instant Articles, you’re not compromising on any of your analytical information either.
-It seems, somewhat bewilderingly, that Facebook has actually developed something that encourages open collaboration and doesn’t feel like an attempt to ram raid your customer data and hoard your IP.

 Instant Articles will include automatic video play, interactive maps, a zoom-in feature, and audio.
 This level of complexity is part of the reason that Instant Articles is so appealing.
 Content makers will be able to make their Instant Articles’ structure and layout similar to how their articles already appear on their own website, while still being able to add Facebook’s ‘reactions’ and ‘comment’ options within.

 Content publishers will have the choice of using Facebook’s analytical tools and resources, those belonging to a third party like Google, or both in order to track an article’s user-engagement.
 Instant Articles is about saving time, not only for readers but for companies as well.
 There’s no rewriting, reformatting or reposting your articles for Facebook.
 After the initial setup, you can make it so every time you post an article to your website, it automatically appears on Facebook as an Instant Article as well.
 And to add to the good news, you can use ads on your articles too and either keep 70% of the revenue, or use your own ads and keep 100%.
 You have the option of automatically inserting ads or manually placing where they go.